MagalhaesD77/dissertation-portfolio/README.md

 ## Deploy on Github Pages 🚀

-This repo in ready to be deployed on GitHub Pages.
-For it you just need to commit to your repository and enable GitHub Pages deployment using `workflows` on your repository settings.
+This portfolio is ready to be deployed on GitHub Pages.
+To do so, commit these files to your repository and enable GitHub Pages deployment using `workflows` in your repository settings.

 ## Authors ❤️